 “We spent a lot of time debating wheel size at the start of the project,” stated Hon.
 “Some argued for using a smaller wheel which of course results in a smaller folded package.
 But smaller wheels come with a compromise in ride quality.
 In the end, ride quality won out because if we and our customers are going to be on a bike, putting in miles day in and day out, it has to ride well.”

 Part of commuting is being able to carry what you need with you.
-The rear Metro Transit Rack not only helps with rolling the bike when folded, but also works with of accessories, along with bags and panniers from Ortlieb and KLICKfix.
-Additionally, there are mounting points for the optional front Luggage Truss CMT ($49), which works with a range of bags, baskets, and panniers from Tern, or other brands using the KLICKFix mounting system.
+The rear Metro Transit Rack not only helps with rolling the bike when folded, but also works with a line of accessories, along with bags and panniers from Ortlieb and KLICKfix.
+Additionally, there are mounting points for the optional front Luggage Truss CMT ($49), which works with a wide range of bags, baskets, and panniers from Tern, or other brands using the KLICKFix mounting system.

 If you’d rather go with a more traditional front rack, the new Pack Rack ($59) offers front cargo while riding, or a handle to use when folded.
 The Go-To Bag ($140) is the perfect messenger to use with the Pack Rack, and features a Fidlock magnetic buckle for ease of use, but still maintaining a secure closure.